deNBI/cloud-user-docs/wiki/Compute_Center/Bielefeld.md

 ### MTU settings

-We make use of a network virtualization technology called Virtual Extensible Lan (VXLAN).
+We make use of a network virtualization technology called Virtual Extensible LAN (VXLAN).
 The MTU value provided to the network interfaces is  1450 and therefor differs from an expected *value* (e.g. 1500).
 You have to consider this if running docker or any other container technology.